d-bl/GroundForge/docs/help/Advanced.md

 ![](images/rose-grid-symbols.png)

 For each position in the grid, we assign a symbol.
 The symbol specifies the angle and direction of the two pairs that are pointing at that row/column position.
 The meaning of each symbol is shown in the "Cheat sheet" on the right of the "Define a repeat" area.
 For example, in row 1/column 1 the green arrows correspond to the symbol '4'.
-Similarly, in row 3/column 2, there is no intersection of pairs we represent by the symbol '-'.
+Similarly, in row 3/column 2, there is no intersection of pairs which we represent by the symbol '-'.

 We can now fill in the middle section of the "Define a repeat" area.

 ![](images/rose_vertical_brick_definition.png)

-In the prototype diagram, the vector diagram will be updated to reflect the symbols you have used.
+Notice that the prototype diagram is updated to match the symbols as you type.

 ### Glue copies together